-- the child protection policy,

-- the identity of the DSL(s) and DDSL

-- the staff Safe Working Practice Agreement and 'Setting of Boundaries between Pupils and Staff' Policy including the School's whistleblowing procedure and the acceptable use of technologies policy, staff/pupil relationships and communications including the use of social media and online safety
+- the child protection policy, including information about the identity and role of the DSL(s) and DDSL - the staff Safe Working Practice Agreement and Setting of Boundaries between Pupils and Staff Policy including the School's whistleblowing procedure and the acceptable use of technologies policy, staff/pupil relationships and communications including the use of social media - a copy of Part 1 of KCSIE - School leaders and staff who work directly with children will also be required to read Annex A of KCSIE.

-- the safeguarding response to children missing education

-- a copy of KCSIE

-• School leaders and staff/volunteers who work directly with children will also be required to read Annex A of KCSIE and Part five of KCSIE.

-Copies and explanations of the above documents are provided to all 'staff', temporary staff, governors and volunteers during induction.
+Copies of the above documents are provided to all 'staff', temporary staff, governors and volunteers during induction.